7. Station Defined Frames#

 mathematical relationship between stations in the model and the StationDefinedFrame

-model that must be attached—either directly, or indirectly (e.g. via a
+stations in the model that must be attached—either directly, or indirectly (e.g.

 )—to the same body.
 The StationDefinedFrame

-implementation uses the stations to derive \(f(\vec{v})\), its transform
+implementation uses the stations to derive \(f(\mathbf{v})\), its transform

 function.
-The origin station, \(\vec{o}\), may be coincident with one of
+The origin station, \(\mathbf{o}\), may be coincident with one of

 the other stations.#